leventcz/laravel-top/README.md

 ```php
 php artisan top
 ```
 **Top** provides real-time monitoring directly from the command line for Laravel applications.
-It is designed for use in production environments, allowing you to track essential metrics and the busiest routes with ease.
+It is designed for production environments, enabling you to effortlessly track essential metrics and identify the busiest routes.

+## How it works?

+**Top** listens to Laravel events and saves aggregated data to Redis hashes behind the scenes to calculate metrics.
+The aggregated data is stored with a short TTL, ensuring that historical data is not retained and preventing Redis from becoming overloaded.
+During display, metrics are calculated based on the average of the last 5 seconds of data.

-## Installation via Composer
+## Installation

 > **Requires [PHP 8.2+](https://php.net/releases/) and [Redis 5.0+](https://redis.io)**